Best PHEVs of 2026: our favourite plug-in hybrids for low cost motoring with no range anxiety

 And even if you’re undertaking a long journey with a discharged battery, the Superb’s 1.5-litre petrol engine is more economical than most - around 45mpg should be easily achievable at a cruise.

-Common to all Superbs is a fantastically straightforward dashboard and interior materials that feel much more upmarket than you’d expect from a so-called ‘budget’ brand.
 It’s packed with neat touches that make life just a little bit easier, too.
 As well as umbrellas in the front doors, you get an ice scraper in the filler flap, a clip on the windscreen to hold parking tickets, and even clever little nubs in the cupholders to grip bottles so you can open them one-handed.

-It starts with the engine.
-Many PHEVs have a downsized, whiny little petrol engine under the bonnet - but BMW fits the X5 50e plug-in hybrid with a 3.0-litre six-cylinder instead.
-This sounds great, has tons of power in reserve and is creamy smooth when you rev it, making it a pleasure to drive.
+BMW X5 reviewIf you’re happy to spend a fair chunk on your daily driver, then it’s difficult to find anything better than the BMW X5.
+BMW fits the X5 50e plug-in hybrid with a 3.0-litre six-cylinder instead which sounds great, has tons of power in reserve and is creamy smooth when you rev it, making it a pleasure to drive.

 Even when the engine’s lying dormant and you’re running on electric power, things only get better.
 A huge battery pack means that even though the X5 is about the size of Buckingham Palace, it gets up to 67 miles on a charge - enough for even the most strenuous commute.